Panel Presentations from Day 1 of the Firearm and Toolmarks Policy and Practice Forum

 Source: US National Institute of Justice (video statements)

-This video is one of three parts of the recorded virtual workshop Understanding Sexual Assault Trauma and Considerations for Conducting a Trauma-Informed Interview, which was hosted by the NIJ Forensic Technology Center of Excellence on February 16, 2022.
+This video is one of 12 from the recorded at the Firearm and Toolmarks Policy and Practice Forum hosted by the NIJ Forensic Technology Center of Excellence January 11–14, 2022.
+Presentations include:

 (Opinions or points of view expressed represent the speaker and do not necessarily represent the official position or policies of the U.S. Department of Justice.
 Any product or manufacturer discussed is presented for informational purposes only and do not constitute product approval or endorsement by the U.S. Department of Justice.)